Here are some great ideas and resources to help keep you and your family amused and connected to books and reading.

 BSDC now brings classical Indian dance, ballet and other dance styles to the comfort and chaos of your very own living room via their rather whizzy online learning platform for children across the UK.
 ‘BSDC For Schools‘ provides a series of online dance tutorials and games via a dedicated YouTube channel and with social media interactions with families.

-Stop trying to groove along to ‘Night Fever’.
-Put your best ornaments away and get fit and happy discovering fabulous dances from all over the world.
+Stop trying to groove along to ‘Night Fever’, put your best ornaments away and get fit and happy discovering fabulous dances from all over the world.

 READ YOURSELF BETTER

 Reading Well can help you to understand and manage your health and well-being using helpful books.
 The Reading Well collection has been curated by health experts and people living with particular conditions.
-They are grouped into five Reading Well book lists for adults, young people and children.
+The books are grouped into five Reading Well book lists for adults, young people and children.
 Many of the titles are available as free digital downloads.

 OPEN A LIBRARY ACCOUNT